April 26 - 29, 2019

 Join Texas Parks and Wildlife, Texas Master Naturalists, the Audubon Society, and many others in a fun challenge to see which city can document the most species during April 26 - 29.
 It is easy to participate by joining an event or making observations on your own using the iNaturalist app.
 With the iNaturalist app, you just take a picture of a plant or animal, and the community will help identify which species it is.
 Any observation in the greater metropolitan area of Dallas/Fort Worth will count during the four day challenge.
 You can participate by exploring the life in your backyard, in your local park, or on a field trip with your local naturalist group.
 You can also help with IDs for other people's observations to increase our species count, come to a bioblitz, or even hold your own event!

 More than 75 cities on six continents are asking residents of and visitors to these urban areas to explore nature all around them and document the species they find - see the full list of cities here: http://citynaturechallenge.org/.
-Results will be announced Friday, May 4, so be sure to upload your observations by then!
+Results will be announced in early May, so be sure to upload your observations by then!

 What will we find this year, when we look all over the world?